Webinar recording: Effective university-business engagementBackResources

 17th September 2020

-Part of the Aspect Annual Event 2020 webinar series, this session – which took place on the 17th September – explored what good looks like with regards to engagement between universities and businesses, with a focus on FinTech.
+Part of the Aspect Annual Event 2020 webinar series, this session – FinTech: A good practice example of effective university-business engagement, which took place on the 17th September – explored what good looks like with regards to engagement between universities and businesses, with a focus on FinTech.

-You can find the full recording of the session and other insights from the webinar below.
+You can find the full recording of the webinar, and other resources from the session, below.

 Annual Event 2020, Event Report, The University of Bristol and Video